michellekappl/Preprocessing_Pipeline_JuML/docs/src/example.md

-## Elaborate example with SMS-spam-collection dataset
+## Elaborate Example using the SMS-spam-collection Dataset
 ```julia
 using MLDatasets: SMSSpamCollection
 using Preprocessing_Pipeline_JuML